-Remember, you’ll probably hear no more than yes, but the time that you spend negotiating toward a yes with a store manager will make all of the times you get a no worth it.
+Remember, most of the time you’ll get a yes on garage sale negotiations.
+As for negotiating with a store manage, you’ll probably hear no more than yes, but the time that you spend negotiating toward a yes with a store manager will make all of the times you get a no worth it.
 The more you ask for a deal, the more often you’ll get a deal… and it helps ease the fears and anxiety you may face when talking with a manager.

 Have you ever asked a manager or garage sale seller for a deal?
 How did it go?
 Did you have to overcome any fears not listed above?
 What negotiating skills did you use to work out a good deal?
 I’d love hear from you in the comments below.